IMAmuseum/harvester2-proficio-client/README.md

 This is the proficio client for Harvester 2.0
-It only works with 2.0 and has only been implemented in the Mariners Museum online collection This package relies on a sqlite data dump from Proficio that is created by the `extractor` repositiory: https://bitbucket.org/imalab/extractor
+It only works with 2.0 and has only been implemented in the Mariners Museum online collection This package relies on a sqlite data dump from Proficio that is created by the `extractor` repositiory (https://bitbucket.org/imalab/extractor)

 ###Provided routes / proficioController methods:
 ```